cluster-data-experience/sass-style-guide/README.md

 here, and can be imported in the framework base file as required.
 No file in the /vendor folder should ever be modified.

+**/layouts:** Contains your app "layouts" and page specific styling.
+Essentially creating the wrapping sections and grids for your app, where the core framework's components will live inside.
+For example, a layout file could potentially be your micro app's navigation.
+It is important to note that the styling for individual navigation items and all other inner components styling do not live in the layout file.
+There purpose is purely for the containing elements that set up your app.

 **/components:** Contains all of your components.
 This folder will make up the vast majority of your compiled CSS.
 All custom components simply live inside this folder, for example `/components/component/_component.scss`.
 It also contains